eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

   any phase whenever it is safe to do so (after stopping once).
 This behavior is known as [right-turn-on-red](https://en.wikipedia.org/wiki/Right_turn_on_red).
 - `dead_end`: There are no connections at this node.
-This type is assigned automatically (will trigger guessing the type of given as input).
+This type is assigned automatically.
+Using this as input will trigger guessing the type.

 ## Right-of-way